 Ten Ways to Be Media Savvy

-In today’s world, we constantly encounter the media-when we drive down the highway and see a billboard, when we see an advertisement on a bus, constant SEO driven marketing and web marketing when we read a magazine at home or in a waiting room, when we watch TV.
+In today’s world, we constantly encounter the media-when we drive down the highway and see a billboard, when we see an advertisement on a bus, constant SEO driven marketing and web marketing when we read a magazines online or at home or in a waiting room or of course when we watch TV.
 Therefore, it is important to learn to be media savvy.

 Being media savvy means knowing how to look critically at the images and messages in the media.
 It means understanding that media are created through conscious, specific decision-making processes primarily part of for-profit ventures.
 It also means being less vulnerable to manipulation by the media.
 Below are ten ways to be media savvy.

 - Step inside the minds of media image creators

 Study the ways that images in the media are created, realizing that the people who create these images want to make you feel and think a certain way so that you will buy their products and consequently further their cause or fatten their pocketbook.
 They may not have your best interest at heart.
 If you are a parent, study media literacy with your children.
 Decoding commercials is a fun and educational way to tune in to what is happening on television.
 Inquire whether media literacy is being taught at your child’s school.
 Media literacy can be taught to all school-aged children.

 - Do not believe that all the images you see are real

 Seeing is not believing!
 The images we see today are created with all sorts of technology that make it difficult to know what is real in what you see.
 Because of the impact of technology in representing and often inventing reality, seeing is no longer believing.
 Be a sceptical consumer.
 Remember the Body Shop quote: “There are 3 billion women who don’t look like supermodels and only eight who do” (The Body Shop, Full Voice, Issue One).